 Senior discounts vary by age depending on the establishment in question.
 Unfortunately, they are not offered universally because there is no legal requirement that any company must do so.
 Rates are inconsistent, so be sure to ask for information wherever you may be shopping.

 Tip: Many discounts require that seniors be AARP members, so if you had any reservations about signing up for an AARP membership, the great variety of senior discounts available to members could be motivated to join.

 What discounts are available for senior citizens?

-There are plenty of senior discounts available at retailers, restaurants, and entertainment destinations across the USA — plus, if you’re , you may be able to get discounts on plane flights, hotels, and rental cars, stretching your travel budget a little further.
+There are plenty of senior discounts available at retailers, restaurants, and entertainment destinations across the USA — plus, if you’re traveling in retirement, you may be able to get discounts on plane flights, hotels, and rental cars, stretching your travel budget a little further.